kamikai/deco2800-critique-1/slides.md

 We saved the world!<br/>
 <small>(we can destroy it too)</small>

+- DBUnit!

 Note:
 - All tiles are persisted in the database (still being finalised)
 - To be loaded in on game start (rather than regenerating each time)
+- DBUnit: used for testing chunk persistence

 --